openfaas/docs/docs/contributing/get-started.md

 * Submit a function to the [Function Store](https://github.com/openfaas/store)

-* Write a blog post and add it to our [community listing](https://docs.openfaas.com/community/#community-resources)
+* Write a blog post and add it to the [community file](https://docs.openfaas.com/community/#community-resources)

 * Improve the [OpenFaaS CLI tooling](https://github.com/openfaas/faas-cli) with a PR or documentation